Abbey of Fruttuaria: History

-In 1749, a new abbot held Fruttuaria in commendam, Carlo Vittorio Amedeo delle Lanze, who in 1770 razed the remains of the Romanesque church and monastery, save the campanile, and erected a new church in their stead, to Late Baroque classicizing designs by Bernardo Antonio Vittone and Mario Quarini.

-In 1979, work involved in installing heating brought to light an 11th-century mosaic representing two griffons.
+In 1749, a new abbot in commendam, Carlo Vittorio Amedeo delle Lanze took over Fruttuaria.
+In 1770 razed the remains of the Romanesque church and monastery, save the campanile and parts of the apse structure, and erected a new and present church in their stead in a late-baroque classicizing design initially by Bernardo Antonio Vittone and completed by Mario Quarini.
+The original church had three naves and a large transept with multiple chapels in the apse.
+In 1979, work related to installing heating brought to light an 11th-century mosaic representing two griffons with plant decorations.
 Excavations have revealed the foundations of the Romanesque church.
 Restorations were concluded in May 2004.